UniversityOfHelsinkiCS/palaute/README.md

 More commonly known as **Norppa**

-The open source course feedback system used by University of Helsinki and Tampere University
+The open-source course feedback system used by the University of Helsinki and Tampere University

 Production in <https://norppa.helsinki.fi>